Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Gaussian operations as adjoint channels on observables

-The squeezed vacuum state is $\hat{\rho}^0_{\phi,\zeta}\coloneqq S(\zeta)\rof S(\zeta)^\dagger$ with $\rof=\ketbra{0}{0}$ and it follows that
+The squeezed vacuum state is $\hat{\rho}^0_{\phi,\zeta}\coloneqq \hat{S}(\zeta)\rof \hat{S}(\zeta)^\dagger$ with $\rof=\ketbra{0}{0}$ and it follows that

-where $\mathcal{V}^\dagger_\zeta(\cdot ) \coloneqq S(\zeta)^\dagger(\cdot ) S(\zeta)$ is the corresponding adjoint channel.
+where $\mathcal{V}^\dagger_\zeta(\cdot ) \coloneqq \hat{S}(\zeta)^\dagger(\cdot ) \hat{S}(\zeta)$ is the corresponding adjoint channel.
 These conversions seem to be a very trivial move, however we will see in the next subsection that it is precisely this step that allows us to generalize various calculations to coherent and squeezed states despite not being quasifree.
-This is because we do know how to take expectations with respect to $\omega_0$ based on the definition of quasifree state \eqref{eq: quasifree-definition}.
-In principle we could replace $\omega_0$ with any quasifree state, but we focus on the vacuum state for simplicity.
+This is because we do know how to take expectation values with respect to $\omega_0$ based on the definition of the quasifree state \eqref{eq: quasifree-definition}.

-The other takeaway is that since $D(\alpha)$ and $S(\zeta)$ are both unitary elements of the Weyl algebra, it is straightforward to calculate how the local noise of the field given by the symmetrically-smeared Wightman function changes with these operations.
+Since $\hat{D}(\alpha)$ and $\hat{S}(\zeta)$ are both unitary elements of the Weyl algebra, it is straightforward to calculate how the local noise of the field given by the symmetrically-smeared Wightman function changes with these operations.
 For coherent states, we have